-Classic French Gougères are the most delicious, light and fluffy Cheese Puffs.
+These Classic French Gougères (Cheese Puffs) are the most delicious, light and fluffy party food.
 They are the perfect appetiser to serve at your next dinner party or to simply enjoy with a good glass of wine!

 This post may contain affiliate links to products.
 We may receive a commission - at not cost to you - for purchases made through these links.